moby/moby/docs/reference/builder.md

 ```

 The build would exclude `LICENSE.md` because the last `*.md` rule adds all
-Markdown files back onto the ignore list.
-The `!LICENSE.md` rule has no effect
+Markdown files in the root directory back onto the ignore list.
+The
-because the subsequent `*.md` rule overrides it.
+`!LICENSE.md` rule has no effect because the subsequent `*.md` rule overrides
+it.

 You can even use the  `.dockerignore` file to ignore the `Dockerfile` and
 `.dockerignore` files.
 This is useful if you are copying files from the root of